 - La Romana, if you’re looking for great golf courses

-You might also love a visit to Damajaqua cascades, where you’ll see more than 27 waterfalls and can swim in the natural limestone pools.
+You might also love a visit to Damajaqua cascades, where you’ll see over 27 waterfalls and can swim in the natural limestone pools.

 There’s so many things to do in the Dominican Republic that these ideas only scratch the surface.

-Rooms here start at $170 per night, feature chic colonial-style decor with exposed stone walls, and offer modern amenities like WIFI, expansive sitting areas, in-room safes, flat-screen TVs, and Nespresso machines.
+Rooms here start at $170 per night.
+Each features chic colonial-style decor with exposed stone walls, and offers modern amenities like WIFI, expansive sitting areas, in-room safes, flat-screen TVs, and Nespresso machines.

 Room service is also available upon request.
-Although, you may prefer to sip on an artisinal drink at the lobby bar or savor a decadent meal at the restaurant terrace.
+Although, you may prefer to sip on an artisanal drink at the lobby bar or savor a decadent meal at the restaurant terrace.